nickpetho/NP-Portfolio-Site/README.md

 ## Credits

 This site was made using React.js along with Tailwind.css to give it it's responsive design.
-And thanks to my good friend Matt Luonuansuu for designing my person logo as well.
+And thanks to my good friend Matt Luonuonsuu for designing my person logo as well.